This post was updated on September 2, 2022.

 So what is a lead magnet?
-By any name, it is a lead generation technique to get more people to give you their email address.
-It’s when you dangle a carrot so they don’t give you the stick.
+By any name, it’s a lead generation technique to get more people to give you their email addresses.
+Essentially, you’re dangling a carrot in front of them.

-Specifically, a lead magnet is when you offer something—be it a checklist, ebook, consultation, or trial—in exchange for an email address.
+Specifically, a lead magnet is when you offer something—a checklist, ebook, consultation, or trial—in exchange for an email address.